dougeby/IntuneDocs/intune/devices-wipe.md

 ### To remove company data

-1. Sign in to the Azure portal.
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Choose More Services > Monitoring + Management > Intune.
+2. Choose **More Services** > **Monitoring + Management** > **Intune**.
 3. On the **Devices and groups** blade, choose **All devices**.
-4. Choose the name of the device you want to wipe.
+4. Choose the name of the device from which you want to remove company data.
-5. On the blade showing the device's name, choose **Remove company data**, and then choose **Yes** to confirm the wipe.
+5. On the blade showing the device's name, choose **Remove company data**, and then choose **Yes** to confirm.

-If the device is on and connected, it takes less than 15 minutes for a wipe command to propagate across all device types.
+If the device is on and connected, it takes less than 15 minutes for a remove data command to propagate across all device types.

 ## Delete devices in the Azure Active Directory portal

 Due to communication issues or missing devices, you might need to delete devices from Azure Active Directory (AD).
-The delete command does not remove a device from management but you can use **Delete** to clean-up remove devices from the Azure console that you know are unreachable and unlikely to communicate with Azure again.
+The delete command does not remove a device from management but you can use **Delete** to remove devices from the Azure console that you know are unreachable and unlikely to communicate with Azure again.

 1. Sign in to the [Azure Active Directory in the Azure portal](http://aka.ms/accessaad) with your admin credentials.
 You can also sign in to the [Office 365 portal](https://portal.office.com) and then choose **Admin** &gt; **Azure AD** from using the link on the left side of the page.
 3. Create an Azure subscription if you don’t have one.
 This should not require a credit card or payment if you have a paid account (choose the **Register your free Azure Active Directory** subscription link).